KDE/plasma-keyboard/README.md

-# qvk
+# Plasma Keyboard

-qvk is a virtual keyboard based on [Qt Virtual Keyboard](https://doc.qt.io/qt-6/qtvirtualkeyboard-overview.html).
+The plasma-keyboard is a virtual keyboard based on [Qt Virtual Keyboard](https://doc.qt.io/qt-6/qtvirtualkeyboard-overview.html) designed to integrate in Plasma.

 ## Build and install